mBaenaCh/carserviceclient/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Components added

+1. Owners

+Is the equivalent to "cars-edit".
+Allows the creation, edit or deletion of owners.

+2. Owners-list

+Is the equivalent to "car-list".
+List all the owners created or founded in the owners API.

+## Another aditions

+1. Owners service

+Its the intermediary between the front-end and the requests to the Owners API, the requests are related to the CRUD operations.